Arnulf of Metz: Genealogy

+Arnulf of Metz is traditionally considered the earliest named ancestor of Charlemagne and the Carolingian dynasty.
+This belief originates from two sources written after Arnulf's death.
+Paul the Deacon's Liber de episcopis Mettensibus (c.
+784) presents Arnulf as Charlemagne's third great-grandfather, while Annales Mettenses Priores (805) depicts him as only a "close relative."
+Because these two accounts are inconsistent and written a century after Arnulf's death, some scholars say that the familial connection between Arnulf and Charlemagne was an invention by Charlemagne.

 Life

 Arnulf was born to an important Frankish family near Nancy in Lorraine around 582.
 The family owned vast domains between the Moselle and Meuse rivers.
-As an adolescent, he was called to the Merovingian court of king Theudebert II (595–612) of Austrasia where he was educated by Gondulf of Provence.
+As an adolescent, he was called to the Merovingian court of king Theudebert II (595–612) of Austrasia, where he was educated by Gondulf of Provence.
 Arnulf was later sent to serve as dux at the Schelde.

 Arnulf gave distinguished service at the Austrasian court under Theudebert II.
 He distinguished himself both as a military commander and in the civil administration; at one time he had under his care six distinct provinces.
-Arnulf married in 596 to a noblewoman whom later sources give the name of Dode, or Doda (born c.
-584), the paternal aunt of Saint Glodesind of France, an abbess of a convent in Metz.
-Chlodulf of Metz was their oldest son, but more important is his second son Ansegisel, who married Begga daughter of Pepin I, Pepin of Landen.
+Arnulf married in 596 to a noblewoman whom later sources identify as Dode or Doda (born c.
+584), the paternal aunt of Saint Glodesind of France, an abbess of a monastery in Metz.
+Chlodulf of Metz was their eldest son, but more important was their second son Ansegisel, who married Begga, daughter of Pepin I of Landen.
 Arnulf is thus the male-line grandfather of Pepin of Herstal, great-grandfather of Charles Martel and great-great-great-grandfather of Charlemagne.

-Around 611, he and his friend Romaricus, likewise an officer of the court, planned to make a pilgrimage to the Abbey of Lérins.
+Around 611, Arnulf and his friend Romaricus, likewise an officer of the court, planned to make a pilgrimage to the Abbey of Lérins.
 Chlothachar, who appreciated Arnulf's administrative skills, offered him the vacant see of Metz, the capital of the Austrasian kingdom.
-His wife took the veil as a nun in a convent at Treves, and Arnulf saw it as a sign of God and became a priest and bishop afterwards.
-Arnulf continued to serve as the king's steward and courtier.
+His wife took the veil as a nun in a monastery at Trèves, and Arnulf saw it as a sign of God and became a priest and bishop afterwards.
+He continued to serve as the king's steward and courtier.